We are working to reduce our total water consumption and associated demand on this scarce resource.

 Reducing our water consumption

-We aim to achieve this by 2021 through four streams of work:
+We aim to achieve this by 2025/26 through four streams of work:

-- Detecting leaks: this is done through a combination of the installation of strategic meters, pattern analysis, increasing reporting and a range of other methods including the use of heat-vision cameras.
+- Detecting leaks: this is done through a combination of the installation of strategic meters, pattern analysis, increasing reporting and a range of other methods including the use of heat-vision cameras

-- Reducing consumption: through changes in equipment, behaviour and usage in both residences and academic buildings.
+- Reducing consumption: through changes in equipment, behaviour and usage in both residences and academic buildings

-- Installation of passive infra-red sensors across almost all urinals saving over 60,000,000 litres of water per year
+- Installation of passive infrared sensors across almost all urinals saving over 60,000,000 litres of water per year.

-- Leak detection work carried out with the help of a Masters student in Civil and Environmental Engineering identified a hidden leak saving approximately 8,400,000 litres per year
+- Leak detection work carried out with the help of a master's student in civil and environmental engineering identified a hidden leak saving approximately 8,400,000 litres per year.

-These measures combined have saved the equivalent of 33 Olympic swimming pools worth of water a year!
+These measures combined have saved the equivalent of 35 Olympic swimming pools worth of water a year!

-- Adopting a water probe irrigation system to assess soil moisture, promoting targeted rather than widespread watering.
+- Adopting a water probe irrigation system to assess soil moisture, promoting targeted rather than widespread watering

-- Compost and mulch are used to retain moisture around trees and reduce the amount of watering required.
+- Compost and mulch are used to retain moisture around trees and reduce the amount of watering required

-- The University has removed water fountain systems and replaced them with planted beds with drought resistant species.
+- The University has removed water fountain systems and replaced them with planted beds with drought-resistant species

 Water usage and environmental care